vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

   - Host and edge uplink profiles are in place.
   - Transport node profiles are created.
 This is not required if configuring NSX data center on each host instead of the cluster.
   - NSX data center configured on all hosts part of the vSphere cluster or clusters.
-  - Edge transport nodes and at least one edge cluster is created
+  - Edge transport nodes and at least one edge cluster is created.
   - Tier-0 uplink segments and tier-0 gateway is created.
   - Tier-0 router is peered with uplink L3 switch.
   - DHCP profile is created in NSX.